nicholbs/TryHackMe/Report.md

   * 4.2 Prospects of active directory

-1. Purpose of report
+ 1.Purpose of report
 --------------------
 The report outlines how excessive user rights constitute foothold
 for attackers to exploit a windows infrastructure.
 Readers will alltogether learn the importance of exercising appropriate group policies for users.
 Furthermore the attackers methodology is bestoved focus on to demonstrate the mentality needed
 from administrator when implementing active directory domain services.

-mentality
-the mindset which future implementations of active directory
-domain services should be created form. demonstrated through
-a user which

-bestoved focus on recovery and

-Attacker is enabled access
-Attack methododology is detailed

-To conclude,

-excersice appropriate policies

-right

-enabled to

-through learning the

-footing
-Footing for

-an attacker gains ground on
+Vulnerabilities explored in this report are all available in the metasploit framework.
+Moreover, Metasploit consists of scripts assembled together into a single framework.
+The framework serves as an ease of access tool to penetration test networks and proficiency in computer systems is not required.
+This report will only use tools obtainable through metasploit.
+With this in mind, one could argue that any user pose a security threat and should be given rights accordingly.

+Reconnaissance
+Gaining access and escalating rights is done through buffer overflow and memory injection.
+Post modules leads to exposure of files and users.
+Access to password prohibited files is done with hash cracking tools.
+All exploits are available in the open source metasploit framework.